Search by category, archive or keyword

 What Is An Enabler in a Codependent Relationship?

-An enabler — can be viewed as the codependent person in the relationship that allows the alcoholics behaviors in order to sustain maladaptive coping skills.
-This is a hard concept for many to relate to, because most people can’t understand why a person would allow hurtful behavior to continue in a loved one and themselves.
-Much like the alcoholic who knows their drinking is a problem and should stop, the benefits they receive from the alcohol outweigh the consequences from the alcohol.
-It is no different for the enabler – If they were not receiving something from staying in the relationship, then why don’t they leave?
-The question is, what is the enabler receiving that is stronger than the fear of changing?
-Professionals know the answer, the question is do they and will they overcome their fears to address it?
+An enabler — can be viewed as the codependent person in the relationship that allows the alcoholic’s behaviors in order to sustain maladaptive coping skills.
+This is a complex concept for many to relate to because most people can’t understand why a person would allow hurtful behavior to continue in a loved one and themselves.

 Recognize the Signs of Codependency

 We have provided insight and hopefully brought some awareness to codependency and enabling.
-What does it really mean in terms of actions that are taken when there is a possibility of being codependent with an alcoholic?
-Here are some signs of codependency to help identify and make you aware of the possibility as to whether or not your relationship(s) might be suffering do to unhealthy behaviors:
+What does it mean in terms of actions taken when there is a possibility of being codependent with an alcoholic?

 - One partner feels responsible for the other partner, regardless of whether or not they are willing to take accountability.
 This often manifests in making excuses for addictive behavior, even as it reoccurs.

-These common signs of codependency and the enabling of an addiction within a relationship are very serious.
+These common signs of codependency and the enabling of addiction within a relationship are very serious.
 If a loved one is exhibiting any of them, please consider that the situation could greatly benefit from an intervention to address the codependent relationship.

 How Can Codependency be Potentially Dangerous?

 Though we’ve given examples of symptoms and habits, there remains a baseline question: How can codependency be dangerous?
-An alcoholic codependency can be dangerous because it allows the alcoholism to continue without the consequences; the conse
+Alcoholic codependency can be destructive because it allows alcoholism to continue without consequences.
+These are the consequences necessary to see the need and start the process of change.

-quences necessary to see the need and start the process of change.
 Without help, untreated alcoholism is a chronic and progressive illness.
-It will inevitably evolve into end-stage alcoholism and possibly end with death to the alcohol user and an emotional breakdown for the family.
+It will inevitably evolve into end-stage alcoholism and possibly end with the death of the alcohol user and an emotional breakdown for the family.

-- Amplification of unhealthy behaviors: Both addictive habits and other personality disorders can become exponentially worse when codependency disorder is present in a relationship.
+Amplification of unhealthy behaviors: Both addictive habits and other personality disorders can become exponentially worse when codependency disorder is present in a relationship.
 A big part of codependency is making excuses for poor behavior, and it becomes the routine to react quickly and maladaptively.

-- Mutual addiction and enabling: Many times, addiction can lead to a partner falling into the same trap.
-Any relationship can be stressful, and one that is controlling and manipulative that includes alcohol can provide a damaging experience with little to no respite.
-With alcohol being a socially acceptable and prevalent drug, excess use of it is not often viewed as a problem until the behaviors and lifestyle become unmanageable and start affecting others.
+Mutual addiction and enabling: Many times, addiction can lead to a partner falling into the same trap.
+Any relationship can be stressful, and one that is controlling and manipulative, including alcohol, can provide a damaging experience with little to no respite.

 Overcoming Addiction and Codependency